Housing Lawyers in NYC

 What does a real estate transaction mean?

 It is a legal process of transferring the ownership of property from one person to another.
 The transaction involves residential or commercial property.
 The value depends on the worth of the property.
 Buying or selling property is a complex transaction and one of the most significant transactions you will make in life.
 A viable attorney will guide you in the process.
 Before you sign, a lawyer will do a deed and title review, protect your legal rights and explain all documents.
-Hiring a lawyer ensures the process is quick and seamless.
+Hiring a Landlord lawyer ensures the process is quick and seamless.

 What happens when a real estate dispute arises?